General SSL Information

 - Please ensure to have updated your new SSL Certificate as well on your Reverse Proxy

 - Use the DigiCert® SSL Installation Diagnostics Tool to perform a SSL Certificate Check and validate the TLS chain.

-- After replacing your SSL certificate, re-enroll any of your device and review if you are able to successfully enroll a device.
+- After replacing your SSL certificate, re-enroll any of your devices and check if you are able to successfully enroll it.